 Following this remarkable foresight, the Swetland Endowment has taken several forms at Case Western Reserve University over the ensuing 33 years, including the support of Professorships at the School of Medicine, first to Dr. Samuel Epstein and later to Dr. Herbert S. Rosenkranz.
 Recently, the Board of Trustees of Case Western Reserve University, in conjunction with David W. Swetland, established the Mary Ann Swetland Center for Environmental Health, an academic research center, and appointed Dr. Dorr G. Dearborn as the Mary Ann Swetland Professor of Environmental Health Sciences and Founding Director of the new Center.

-In 2015, Dr. Pamela Davis, Dean of the School of Medicine, appointed Dr. Li Li, MD, Ph.D., as the new Mary Ann Swetland Professor of Environmental Health Sciences and the center director.
-As research continues to demonstrate the vital connection between the environment and health, the Center is positioned to respond.
-Emphasizing environmental health disparities, initiatives will translate findings into practices and programs that promote community and population health.
+In 2019, Dr. Pamela Davis, Dean of the School of Medicine, appointed Darcy Freedman, PhD, MPH, as the new Mary Ann Swetland Professor of Environmental Health Sciences and the center director.
+As research continues to demonstrate the vital connection between the environment and health, the center is positioned to respond.
+Emphasizing environmental health disparities, initiatives will translate findings into policies and practices that promote community and population health.